nasa/icarous/docs/applications/applications.md

 * GsInterface app must be run to send/receive data to ICAROUS.
 * A suitable autopilot interface application to send/receive commands/data to an external autopilot.

-NOTE: Ardupilot app serves a dual role.
+NOTE: Arducopter app serves a dual role.
 It can send data to the autopilot and also to a GCS using the mavlink routing capability.
 See [ardupilot]().

 ### Creating your own apps